 - Offer additional social and emotional support through our nurture and pastoral care programmes

 - Signpost families to additional services and outside agencies when appropriate

-Students identified as having a disability or special educational need either on entry or during their time at Bridgewater Primary will receive additional learning support in line with their specific need, which is regularly monitored.
-Students with Statements or Educational Health Care Plans (EHCPs) will receive support in line with the recommendations of the Local Authority, who will have been involved in the statutory process.
-In 2016/2017 we were excited to become a TaMHS school, receiving bespoke training which will enable us to offer children and their families provision that promotes children's mental health.
-This especially includes those who are vulnerable to mental health difficulties or those who already experience difficulties with mental health.
-We are continuing this work in 2018-2019.
+Students identified as having a disability or special educational need, either on entry or during their time at Bridgewater Primary, will receive additional learning support in line with their specific need; this is regularly monitored.
+Students with Educational Health Care Plans (EHCPs) will receive support in line with the recommendations of the Local Authority, who will have been involved in the statutory process.

 Alongside support in school, we also work with other outside agencies and services, such as: